Bean (film): Box office

 Bean opened in Australia on 3 July 1997 and grossed $3.1 million in its opening weekend from 193 screens with a $16,062 per-theater average, ranking number one for the weekend.
 It remained number one for a second week.
 In the United Kingdom, it opened on 8 August 1997 on 345 screens and grossed £2,563,326 ($4.0 million) (including previews of £284,936) with a £7,430 ($11,719) per-theater average, finishing second for the weekend behind the second weekend of Men in Black.
 It was the highest opening gross for a British production surpassing the £1.4 million opening of Four Weddings and a Funeral.
 In Germany, it grossed 12.3 million Deutsche Mark ($6.8 million) from 682 screens with a $9,998 per-theater average to take the number one spot, beating fellow opener The Fifth Element.
 It remained number one for a second week in Germany.
 It became the fastest UK film to gross $100 million and reached that milestone before opening in the US.

 Bean opened in Canada on 17 October 1997 in 242 theaters and grossed $2,255,233 with a $9,319 per-theater average and ranking number ten at the US and Canadian box office, the first Canadian only release to reach the US and Canadian top 10.
 Upon its release in the United States on 7 November 1997, the film grossed $12,733,827 in its opening weekend while playing in 1,948 theaters, with a $6,536 per-theater average and ranking second behind Starship Troopers.
 Due to the R rating of Starship Troopers, its underperformance and Bean exceeding expectations, there were claims that viewers under 17 years old may have bought tickets for Bean and snuck in to see Starship Troopers.

 By the end of its theatrical run, the film had grossed £17,902,161 in the UK, the fourth highest-grossing film for the year.
 It grossed $45,319,423 in the United States and Canada, and $251,212,670 worldwide.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 52 out of 100, based on 20 critics, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half stars out of four, saying while he praised Bean for having "many moments that were very funny", he criticised the film's running time of 90 minutes, which he felt was too long: "At an hour, Bean would have been nonstop laughs.
 [But] then they added 30 minutes of stops."

 Sequel

-A standalone sequel, titled Mr. Bean's Holiday, was released in 2007, ten years after its predecessor's release.
+A sequel, titled Mr. Bean's Holiday, was released in 2007, ten years after its predecessor's release.